anabaei/Javascript/aws.md

    *  To bring service online we can select launch type:
       *  `Fargate Launch type`: provides near serverless experience with infrastructure to support containers, so don't need about worry on infrastructures
       *  `EC2 Launch type`: you create manage clusters of EC2 instances to support containers, availability requirements.
 Don't need to write cluster management or configuration management systems, scaling management infrastrcuture,
+* `Fargate` is the only service that manage all containers for us automatically
+* The best use of services(more than one task) is when we need to have a lung running app.
+If needed batch job so only one task was enough

 ### Tasks
 * Tasks are atomic unit of deployment of ECS.
-* Tasks can have one or more containers
+* Tasks can have one or more containers.
 * Tasks can run stand alone or part of a Service.
 * Service can run multiple tasks and use LB to handle traffic on tasks.
 If one task fail or stop, service launch another instance of task.
 * Should I use task or services?